The alarm from my cell phone awakened me, telling me it was already 6:00 AM.

 Who’s Ted?
-Before you become too puzzled, I would like to introduce Ted to you.
+Before you become too puzzled, I would like to introduce Ted.

 How Ted joined our family

 Then we learned she’s allergic to pollen and dust.
-Also, she was quite affected by the noonday sun.
-Their Nursery class was dismissed at 12:00 o’clock noon.
+Also, she was pretty affected by the noonday sun.
+Their Nursery class was dismissed at noon.

-When Melvin and I talked, he mentioned in passing that he’s selling his old car because he is getting a newer one.
-I expressed my need for a car to ferry our daughter to school and home.
+When Melvin and I talked, he mentioned in passing that he was selling his old car because he was getting a newer one.
+I expressed my need for a vehicle to ferry our daughter to school and home.

-Melvin recalled how he had difficulty bringing his children to Kindergarten because he was driving a bike.
-He told me that he is happy to let me have Ted so that I won’t experience what he went through.
+Melvin recalled having difficulty bringing his children to Kindergarten because he was driving a bike.
+He told me he was happy to let me have Ted, so I won’t experience what he went through.

-Realizing my need and his concern for my daughter’s welfare, he and wife Mila agreed to sell their car to us.
+Realizing my need and his concern for my daughter’s welfare, he and his wife, Mila, agreed to sell their car to us.

 The great blessing is that I got Ted from them through a “payable-when-able” scheme.

 As an employee of Central Philippine University and with my salary, I could only afford to buy an old car.